dqveha/programming-language-survey/README.md

 ## Known Bugs

-1. If a bonus question appears and the first five quetsions have an answer changed, then the bonus question does not hide.
-However, the bonus can switch into another question depending if the user submitted answers that required a tie-breaker.
+1. If a bonus question appears and the first five questions have an answer changed, then the bonus question does not hide.
+However, the bonus question can switch if the user's result requires another tie-breaker.

 ## License